IBM/datastage-api-sample/README.md

 This is not a replacement for dsjob provided by DataStage, it is purely an example program and lacks most features of the full implementation.

-It can be built using Visual Studio 2010 or above.
+It can be built using Microsoft Visual Studio 2010 or above.
 You may need to edit or override \<ISHomeDir\> in [BuildSettings.props](BuildSettings.props) to match your InformationServer installation location.

 For usage, run without any arguments.